 The Code of Student Conduct applies to all students while traveling to and from school, using any mode of transportation, as well as during any school related event.
-Additionally, the Code applies to off ground and after-hours behavior if there is a nexus to the school and the learning environment at the school is disrupted.
+Additionally, the Code applies to off ground and after-hours behavior if there is a connection to the school and the learning environment and/ or the school climate at the school is disrupted.